lab1092/blender-manual_ja/manual/textures/mapping/uv/layout_editing.rst

    Disabled
       Disables Sticky Selection.
 When you move a UV in this mode, each face owns its own UVs, allowing them to be separated.

-When :guilabel:`Sync Selection` is **On** the following can be selected:
+When *Sync Selection* is **On** the following can be selected:

-- :guilabel:`Vertex`
+- *Vertex*
-- :guilabel:`Edge`
+- *Edge*
-- :guilabel:`Face`
+- *Face*

    In this Mode, selection behaves differently.
-When selecting UVs or Edges, it behave like :guilabel:`Shared Vertex` mode above.
-When selecting Faces, it behaves as in :guilabel:`Disabled Stick Selection` above.
+When selecting UVs or Edges, it behave like *Shared Vertex* mode above.
+When selecting Faces, it behaves as in *Disabled Stick Selection* above.

 Transforming UVs